-Void Scanner gives mine owners the opportunity to gather this data reliably at a low cost and so is often used by customers wishing to survey a newly acquired mining site, as well as those wishing to ensure that safe extraction has been maximised in current holdings.
+Void Scanner gives mine owners the opportunity to gather this data reliably at low cost and so is often used by customers wishing to survey a newly acquired mining site, as well as those wishing to ensure that safe extraction has been maximised in current holdings.

 New value opportunities

-The visualisation capabilities of the Void Scanner and its 3D manipulation tools allow our customers to gain valuable data, which supports the creation of new value opportunities.
+The visualisation capabilities of Void Scanner and its 3D manipulation tools allow our customers to gain valuable data, which supports the creation of new value opportunities.
 For example, the geological data obtained can be used to help identify new ore bodies, while the spatial measurements from Void Scanner can also be used to aid mine design in CAD.

-Once the mine design is complete, Void Scanner can be used throughout the mine infrastructure development and build stages - no doubt alongside other surveying and measurement tools - to check that work is completed according to design, including the positioning of installations.
+Once the mine design is complete, Void Scanner can be used throughout the mine infrastructure development and build stages - alongside other surveying and measurement tools - to check that work is completed according to design, including the positioning of installations.

 Reconciliation of underground workings and ore stockpiles

 End-of-shift scans of a mined area take around 12 minutes, and give mine foremen a calculation of the volume extracted for a quick, easy and accurate record of productivity.
 Void Scanner can also be used to survey waste and ore stockpiles, to help audit operations and account for material.

 As well as providing vital data to support operational management, by comparing the volume extracted and the volume in stockpiles, these two data sets can be used to help evaluate mine workings against the planned design, and to adjust predicted extraction on a regular basis.

 Blast optimisation helps minimise the problems associated with vibration (risk to worker safety and damage to local property or mine infrastructure), flyrock, and over-or under-fragmentation.